Yueyuan-Ma/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am an Assistant Professor of Economics at the University of California, Santa Barbara.

-My research interests are macroeconomics, economic growth, innovation, and labor.
+My research interests are macroeconomics, economic growth, innovation, and labor economics.
 I focus on the impact of policies and technological progress on economic growth and inequality.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Yueyuan_Ma.pdf" "newtab" >}}resumé{{< /staticref >}}.